ruggeri/tech-notes/randos/automotive/engines/engine-configurations.md

   delivers less power than the beginning.
   - But I think this is common to all engines with no more than 4 cylinders.
+  - Because there is always a cylinder firing, the exhaust note is very even.
+This gives a screaming sound at high RPM.
 - Crossplane Design
   - Yamaha is the only one currently doing this for inline fours.
   - Crank angle is 90deg.
 So pistons are at 0deg, 270deg, 90deg, 180deg